venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 using a qcow2 image file, increase the cluster size when creating the qcow2 file, around 2 Megs and also perform a preallocation like we done with RAW before.

-* `qemu-img create -f qcow2 -o cluster_size=2M,reallocation=full storagedisk1.img 10G`
+* `qemu-img create -f qcow2 -o cluster_size=2M,preallocation=full storagedisk1.img 10G`

-**Warning** this will make that the storage gain performance but this defeats thin provisioning, also mayor cluster size will increase waste of storage.
+**Warning** this will make that the storage gain performance but this defeats thin provisioning, also mayor cluster size will increase waste of storage, for a faster creation you can use falloc allocation on modern versions as:

+* `qemu-img create -f qcow2 -o cluster_size=2M,preallocation=falloc storagedisk1.img 10G`

+All of **those commands created 10G disk sizes as noted at the end of the commands!**

 #### Tune up disk storage for QCOW formats